Lightninghkm/Lightninghkm.github.io/_pages/milestones.md

   {% include archive-single.html %}
 {% endfor %}

+[09/04/2024] I am awarded the ACM CCS 2024 Student Travel Grant.
+Many thanks to the Student Grant Committee for the support and my advisor Trent Jaeger for the super strong and heartening recommendation letter!

+[07/23/2024] The paper "Top of the Heap: Efficient Memory Error Protection of Safe Heap Objects" has been accepted to ACM CCS 2024.

 [05/28/2024] The paper "OPTISAN: Using Multiple Spatial Error Defenses to Optimize Stack Memory Protection within a Budget" has been accepted to USENIX Security 2024.

 [05/13/2024] Started my visiting scholar position at UC Riverside, and will participate in the DARPA AIxCC Event.